omoustaouda/importerkit/ARCHITECTURE.md

 **Decision:** Add a `--skip-gtin-validation` flag that downgrades checksum failures to warnings.

-**Context:** Real-life feeds (including the provided demo `feed.csv`) sometimes contain placeholder GTINs that fail checksum validation even though the rest of the row is valid.
+**Context:** Real-life feeds sometimes contain placeholder GTINs that fail checksum validation even though the rest of the row is valid.

 **Rationale:**
 - Keeps the default path strict — no flag, no import of invalid GTINs